christian-bernstein/christian-bernstein/README.md

 - TypeScript & JavaScript
   - React

+Throughout my university bachelor's program I also gained insight on things like:
+- C++
+  - OpenMP (pragma-based multi-processing)
+- CUDA
+- Scala programming language

 ### Other tech-related interests
-One of my main tech-related interests is on compilers.
+One of my main tech-related interests is in compilers.
 Throughout my projects I wrote two simple LL(1) "compilers" *(tokenizer, parser & lexer)*.
 This peeked my interest in designing (programming) languages and developing more complex compilers and code generators.
 I'm currently designing a scripting language for generating AI prompts and modelling the behaviour of advanced pipeline